Create a Yates account today!

 Arctotheca calendula

-Weeds in the garden can be eliminated if they are prevented from flowering and forming seed.
-They can be controlled by hand weeding or hoeing when they are small or by spot weeding with a glyphosate herbicide such as Yates Zero Super Concentrate Weedkiller.
-In most lawns, try Yates Prickle Weedkiller Concentrate.
+It's easiest to control capeweed if you prevent it from flowering and forming seed.
+It can be controlled by hand weeding or hoeing when small.
+In gardens, spot spraying with a general-use herbicide like Yates Zero Super Concentrate works well.

 Share